SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/microservice-runtime.md

 A microservice does not have direct access to other microservices running on the platform.
 Instead, a microservice must use the platform as a proxy.
 The endpoint used to access other applications is <kbd>&lt;C8Y_BASEURL>/service/&lt;OTHER_APPLICATION_NAME>/</kbd>.

-It is important to mention that `C8Y_BASEURL` allows access only to microservices' REST endpoints.
+> **Important**: `C8Y_BASEURL` allows access only to microservices' REST endpoints.
 Hence, a microservice cannot retrieve information from UI applications.